 Design Thinking in Organizations

-This paper was written for the Design Thinking module as part of my Master's in Digital Management at Hyper Island, Manchester (UK).
+This case study and analysis was written for the Design Thinking module as part of my Master's in Digital Management at Hyper Island, Manchester (UK).

-This paper is a critical analysis of design thinking and the language used to communicate its effectiveness.
-First, the paper reviews the most accepted definitions of design thinking, and briefly reviews common themes in design thinking approaches.
-The paper then examines the core practical and ethical issues that undermine an organization’s ability to implement design thinking into long-term practice.
-Finally, it demonstrates how a design thinking process was implemented on a real-world design challenge by a group of students at Hyper Island and reviews the effectiveness of some of the key tools used.
+This case study demonstrates how a design thinking process was implemented on a real-world design challenge by a group of students at Hyper Island and reviews the effectiveness of some of the key tools used.

 In the “Design Thinking” module at Hyper Island, full-time MA students were challenged with the following problem: “How can we improve the system, cultural and personal process to enable those people looking for gainful employment to find their success story?”
 Students were divided into groups of six in order to tackle the brief through a design thinking methodology.
 The journey below will review the author’s experience applying design thinking within a team called “d.Licious” and analyze the effectiveness of the tools used in a real world context.